 I also know when a guest blogger has paid attention to the site beyond keywords.
 Within their post, they graciously link to informative posts already published on Two Drops of Ink.
 These link sharing additions enhance their guest post with value-added references.

-2. What Keywords are Associated with this Website?
+2. What Keywords are Associated with the Website?

 Keywords represent the ideas, topics, and subjects that define a website.
 For a reader, they are the words they would use to search for a website.
-To attract organic traffic, or people searching for a website that includes those words, keywords are essential so that the site ranks well on the search engine result page (SERPs).
+To attract organic traffic, keywords are essential so that the site ranks well on the search engine result page (SERPs).
 For Two Drops of Ink, some common keywords are:

 - Author Interviews